radiushub/FreeRADIUS-Server-Configuration-Tool/README.md

 The FreeRADIUS whose 2.0.0 version was released at the beginning of 2008 has its latest version, 2.1.6, since its release in September 2009.

+Note: To run the program as an authorized user with sudo authority is required.
+Apart from this freeraduıs server software must be installed.

 Video : https://www.youtube.com/watch?v=BP8PxMf8yUk

 FreeRAIUS : http://freeradius.org/